Technical Advisory

 Agentic workflows and orchestration

-• Agent-centric orchestration: Treat AI components as agents that observe a listing event, decide on a sequence of actions (image processing, staging generation, narrative drafting), and emit artifacts with provenance metadata.
+• Agent-centric orchestration: Treat AI components as agents that observe listing events, plan a sequence of actions (image processing, staging, narrative drafting), and emit artifacts with provenance metadata.

-• Event-driven pipelines: Use event streams to trigger stages of staging and narration, enabling decoupled components, backpressure handling, and scalable parallelism.
+• Event-driven pipelines: Trigger stages via event streams to enable decoupled components, backpressure handling, and scalable parallelism.

 • Policy-driven control: Enforce business rules and content policies at the orchestration layer, with guardrails that prevent unsafe or non-compliant output.